OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 ## Next Steps

 Congratulations on finishing the beginner's learning path for Office Add-ins!
-The following are some suggestions for further exploration of our documentation.
+Here are some suggestions for further exploration of our documentation:

 - Tutorials or quick starts for other Office applications: